Our mission is to be a major catalyst in Orange County for building and advocating for a just community by:

 - using restorative programs to address legal issues, wrongdoing, conflict and the needs of harmed parties; and

 - streamlining access to services that improve the health, well-being and positive behavior of individuals and the community.

 The everyday life in Orange County communities is safe, just and provides opportunities for all people to thrive.

 We believe that it’s better to try to resolve problems by inviting all of those affected to come together, understand the harm and decide how the situation can be improved for everyone.
 Specifically, the community justice center is responsible for providing direct referral services, post incarceration services, victim support, community dialogue and prevention services.
 The community justice center works with both youth and adults living in Bethel, Braintree, and Randolph.

-The Randolph Community Justice Center is funded by a grant from the Vermont Attorney General’s Office, Vermont Center for Crime Victim Services, Vermont Department of Corrections, and appropriations from all Orange County towns and private donations.
+The Orange County Community Justice Center is funded by a grant from the Vermont Attorney General’s Office, Vermont Center for Crime Victim Services, Vermont Department of Corrections, and appropriations from all Orange County towns and private donations.

 Programs and Services

 Victims are invited to participate in all restorative justice programs to the extent that they feel comfortable.

 License Reinstatement & Safe Driver Programs.
 Those with civil or criminally suspended drivers licenses can work with a case manager to identify and remove barriers to reinstatement.
 Those who have civil or criminal offenses related to dangerous driving can participate in our Safe Driver Program.